 It’s a funny thing being a Christian.
 You get saved, and you start this journey of living like Jesus.
 The Bible calls this being a disciple, but it seems as time goes on, we tend to forget Jesus.
 I know we would say that’s not true, but if we’re honest at one time or another, we all would have to admit that we’ve fallen into the trap of just going through the motions.
 So we do our checklist: go to church, pray, read the Bible, and maybe a few other things.

-Matthew 13:52 NKJV “Then He said to them, “Therefore every scribe instructed concerning the kingdom of heaven is like a householder who brings out of his treasure things new and old.”
+Matthew 13:52 TLV “Then He said to them, “Therefore every Torah scholar discipled for the kingdom of heaven is like the master of a household who brings out of his treasure both new things and old.”

-John 1:1-5, 14 NKJV “In the beginning was the Word, and the Word was with God, and the Word was God.
-2 He was in the beginning with God.
-3 All things were made through Him, and without Him nothing was made that was made.
+John 1:1-5, 14 TLV “In the beginning was the Word.
+The Word was with God, and the Word was God.
+2 He was with God in the beginning.
+3 All things were made through Him, and apart from Him nothing was made that has come into being.
 4 In Him was life, and the life was the light of men.
-5 And the light shines in the darkness, and the darkness did not comprehend it.
-14 And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.”
+5 The light shines in the darkness, and the darkness has not overpowered it.
+14 And the Word became flesh and tabernacled among us.
+We looked upon His glory, the glory of the one and only from the Father, full of grace and truth.”

 Our Bible reading will never be the same when we grab hold of the truth in that passage.
 God is so vast; Jesus is so vast that no matter how many years you have read and studied the Bible, there is always more to learn.
 When we are firmly planted in Truth – God’s Word – our growth will never get off the right path.